 His mom extended a finger past her cup handle.
 “Something big’s going on.
 It’s the mountain.”

-Steve’s dad turned up the volume: “…As many as forty researchers still remain within the restricted zone.
+Steve’s dad turned up the volume: “ . . .As many as forty researchers still remain within the restricted zone.
 Experts say that everyone should remain as far from the mountain as possible.
 Roads are being closed in a wider area and travelers rerouted west.
 People are ordered to evacuate the Toutle and Cowlitz drainages, as volcanic flows may cause those rivers to crest at record levels.
 The ash is expected to fall on Yakima within hours.
-Crowds there have already begun stocking up on particle masks, and duct tape to seal windows.
-We now bring you a professor from the US Geological Survey to explain what is happening…”
+Shoppers have crowded stores in response to the warning, stocking up not just on food and water but particle masks, and duct tape to seal their home windows.
+We now bring you a professor from the US Geological Survey to explain what is happening. . . .”

 “My God,” said Steve’s dad.